product review

 A note on what 'glass skin' actually means

 It's worth being clear-eyed here: 'glass skin' describes a smooth, well-hydrated finish, not a change in your underlying skin tone or pigmentation.
 The steps below can support that finish; none of them are a guarantee, and results vary by skin type and starting condition.
+It's also worth noting that lighting, filters, and professional skin prep play a real role in how 'glass skin' actually looks in photos — a separate factor from any routine, and one worth keeping in mind so this verdict doesn't read as an overpromise.

 A note on Rice 70 as an alternate toner

 If your skin runs dry rather than reactive, Anua's Rice 70 Glow Milky Toner is a real, richer alternative at the toner step, per Anua's own product listing — not a required substitution, just an option worth knowing about.
+The distinction from the Heartleaf 77 Toner discussed above is texture and priority: Rice 70 leans into a milkier, richer finish aimed at dehydration and glow, while Heartleaf 77 leans into calming for reactive or easily irritated skin.
+Choosing between them should come down to which of those two needs is the more pressing one for your skin specifically, not which one is more talked-about.

 Questions readers ask